shadangolestan/SensorConfigOptimization/Readme.md

 # Introduction
+This repository is the implementation of our paper published at AAAI 2024 titled "Grey-box Bayesian Optimization for Sensor Placement in Assisted Living Environments".

+Preprint version of the paper can be found at Arxiv: https://arxiv.org/abs/2309.05784

 This repository is the implementation of our grey-box Bayesian optimization algorithm.
 Our algorithm, Distribution-Guided Bayesian Optimization (DGBO), is a sample-efficient algorithm that learns domain-specific knowledge about the objective function and integrates it into the iterative selection of query points in Bayesian optimization.

 This repository uses DGBO for sensor placement in two simulation and one real-world testbed environments.
 The sensor placement is optimized in terms of maximizing the F1-score of an activity recognition.
 The code uses the package SensorOptimizers.BayesianOptimization which uses OpenBox.